sussii/k12.interncamp.assignment.book/content/50_Day6_7_Assignment/_index.md

 ![cities.json](/k12.interncamp.assignment.book/images/cities.png)

-You need to replace data in each red box below.
+You need to replace data in each red box.

 ### Add two buttons for classical and quantum methods